 In some cases, bicycle accidents are the result of negligence or error on the part of the rider.
 However, in other cases, bicycle accidents occur because of the negligence of another party, such as the driver of a motor vehicle.
 In such cases, the party at fault may be responsible for compensating the victim or the victim’s family.
 For example, if the driver of the vehicle was speeding, not paying attention or otherwise breaking traffic laws, he or she may be held liable for the accident.

-Victims of bicycle accidents may also be able to file claims when accidents occurred because of poor road conditions if they can show that the government agency responsible for maintaining the road was not performing its duty properly.
+Victims of El Paso bicycle accidents may also be able to file claims when accidents occurred because of poor road conditions if they can show that the government agency responsible for maintaining the road was not performing its duty properly.

-Understanding Bicycle Accident Liability
+Understanding Bicycle Accident Liability in El Paso

 Bicycle accidents often result in severe injuries that may even be fatal.
 If another party caused the accident, this party is also liable for the expenses related to any injuries that occurred during the accident.